AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: AirNav benchmark

 \paragraph{Step 3: Trajectory Synthesis.} For each pair of consecutive nodes, such as the start point and the first landmark or two adjacent landmarks, we apply a look-ahead strategy~\cite{liu2023aerialvlnvisionandlanguagenavigationuavs} to generate an executable action sequence for the corresponding path segment.
 All segment-level action sequences are then concatenated to form a complete trajectory that spans from the start to the target.

-\paragraph{Step 4: Instruction Generation.} The trajectory, map, and the spatial positions and semantic descriptions of all nodes are provided as inputs to a MLLM, which generates navigation instructions covering target descriptions, path guidance, spatial relations, and trigger conditions.
+\paragraph{Step 4: Instruction Generation.} The trajectory, map, and the spatial positions and semantic descriptions of all nodes are provided as inputs to GPT-4o, which generates navigation instructions covering target descriptions, path guidance, spatial relations, and trigger conditions.
 To model linguistic realism and diversity, following principles from User-Centered Design~\cite{Norman2013The,2003Personas} and sociolinguistic studies on linguistic variation~\cite{labov1973sociolinguistic,tagliamonte2011variationist}, we construct 10 representative user personas (see Appendix~\ref{app:personas}) based on age group, social role, and expression preferences, covering typical urban navigation scenarios and diverse language styles.
-During instruction generation, persona-specific settings are incorporated to guide the MLLM to produce navigation instructions with diverse language styles and variations in expression.
+During instruction generation, persona-specific settings are incorporated to guide GPT-4o to produce navigation instructions with diverse language styles and variations in expression.
 To further improve linguistic naturalness, human-authored real navigation instructions are included as few-shot examples within the prompt.

-The generated instructions are subject to manual sampling and review, and feedback from this process is used to iteratively refine the pipeline.
+\paragraph{Quality Control.} To ensure data quality at scale, we adopt an iterative quality control process throughout the pipeline.
+After each round of generation, we randomly sample examples and manually inspect outputs across all stages, including the validity of start and target points, the clarity of target descriptions, the spatial consistency of landmark annotations, and the continuity of synthesized trajectories.
+Identified issues are categorized by error type (e.g., ambiguous landmarks, visually indistinguishable targets, excessive gaps between consecutive landmarks), and the corresponding generation prompts or filtering rules are updated accordingly.
+The data is then regenerated under the revised settings.
+This inspect-revise cycle is repeated over multiple iterations until the sampled error rate stabilizes at a low level, after which we proceed to large-scale generation.